Skip to main content

 }'

-Here is a result for usdt in and usdc out:
+Here is a result for euclid in and eth out:

 {